-This course covers gas and arc welding processes used in maintenance shops.
-(2/3) - WLD 154Pipefitting and Welding4 SHCThis is a basic course in fitting and welding pipe joints, either ferrous or nonferrous, using standard processes.
+This is a basic course in fitting and welding pipe joints, either ferrous or nonferrous, using standard processes.
 Emphasis is placed on the fitting and welding of pipe in the 2G, 5G and 6G positions using the shielded metal arc welding process.
+(2/6)

+WLD 208 Advanced Pipe Welding

-(2/6) - WLD 208Advanced Pipe Welding3 SHCThis course is a study of advanced pipe welding.
+This course is a study of advanced pipe welding.
 It also covers the processes to fit and weld ferrous and nonferrous metals.
 Emphasis is placed on the tungsten inert gas welding of pipe in the 2G, 5G and 6G positions.
+(1/6)

-(1/6) - WLD 212 Destructive Testing 2 SHC
+WLD 212 Destructive Testing